-This report provides a comprehensive overview of trends and developments in the United Kingdom’s telecommunications market.
+This report provides a comprehensive overview of trends and developments in the UK’s telecommunications market.
 The report analyses the fixed-line, mobile and broadband sectors.
 Subjects include:

 Researcher:- Henry Lancaster

 This report analyses the key aspects of the UK’s telecom market, presenting statistics on the fixed network services sector and an overview of the key regulatory issues including the status of interconnection, local loop unbundling, and carrier preselection.
-The report reviews the major fixed network telcos, examines the status of fixed-line voice services following the deregulation of the retail call market sector, and assesses the success and market impact of BT Openreach.
-In addition the report covers the overall broadband market, assessing the deployment of new technologies and commercial initiatives.
-The report also surveys the mobile market, providing an overview of mobile statistics, regulatory issues and technologies.
-It profiles the major operators and MVNOs, and looks ahead to mobile market developments in coming years.
+This report also surveys the mobile market, providing an overview of mobile statistics, regulatory issues and technologies.
+It covers the major operators and MVNOs and looks ahead to mobile market developments in coming years.
+In addition the report assesses the overall UK broadband market, covering broadband technologies and including the latest statistics, an update on recent commercial initiatives, an assessment of Next Generation Access, and subscriber forecasts.

 BuddeComm's strategic business reports contain a combination of both primary and secondary research statistics, analyses written by our senior analysts supported by a network of experts, industry contacts and researchers from around the world as well as our own scenario forecasts.